Andrey Melnichenko (industrialist): Sanctions

 Melnichenko was placed on the EU sanctions list on the 9 March 2022 on the basis of being "one of the leading businesspersons involved in economic sectors providing a substantial source of revenue to the Government of Russia".
 In response, Melnichenko commented that he had no relation to the invasion, nor did he have any political affiliations, noting that "to draw a parallel between attending a meeting through membership in a business council, just as dozens of businesspeople from both Russia and Europe have done in the past, and undermining or threatening a country is absurd and nonsensical" and that it was unjustified for him to be placed on the EU sanctions list.
 It was reported that Melnichenko stepped down from his positions at Eurochem and SUEK and withdrew as a beneficiary.
-According to Swedish economist Anders Aslund, the former senior fellow in the Eurasia Center at the Atlantic Council and the author of "Russia's Crony Capitalism", Melnichenko shouldn't have been sanctioned.
+According to Swedish economist Anders Åslund, the former senior fellow in the Eurasia Center at the Atlantic Council and the author of "Russia's Crony Capitalism", Melnichenko shouldn't have been sanctioned.
 Reuters reported that he will be disputing the sanctions listing.

-In January 2023 Japan imposed sanctions on Andrey Melnichenko.

-Philanthropy

-The Andrey Melnichenko Foundation supports talented children in science and education aiming at creating social mobility in Russia.

-The Andrey Melnichenko Foundation launched a network of educational and scientific centres for gifted children across Russia and is to award scholarships for studying in higher education institutions to select students.
-In February 2018, the Foundation organized the "Internet Olympiad in Physics and Mathematics" for high school students in Russia.
-The winners were given the opportunity to study at the Sirius Centre for Gifted Education.

-His companies have spent over $500 million on social and charitable programs, which have been recognized as leaders in Russia's annual "Leaders in Corporate Philanthropy" survey.

-In 2016, Melnichenko was given a special award for "good deeds" and charity works.

-JSC SUEK received the Grand Prix for "Contribution to the Social Development of Territories" at the 2018 "Leaders of Russian Business" awards, for annually carrying out approximately 150 social and charitable projects in its regions of operation.
+Melnichenko was sanctioned by the UK government in 2022 in relation to Russo-Ukrainian War.
+In January 2023 Japan imposed sanctions on Andrey Melnichenko and by Canada under the Special Economic Measures Act (S.C.
+1992, c.
+17) in relation to the Russian invasion of Ukraine for Grave Breach of International Peace and Security.

+In July 2024, Melnichenko sat down for an interview with Tucker Carlson in El Salvador; he told Carlson that because of the sanctions against him, he cannot travel to the European Union and the United States.

+Legal action in Russia

+In August 2023, Russia's Prosecutor General's Office filed suit against Melnichenko with the aim to nationalize his former company Sibeco, which owns several thermal power plants.
+Both parties settled the suit in October 2023.
+Kuzbassenergo, which currently owns Sibeco, agreed to a deal in which an undisclosed amount of money would be diverted to a social charity engaged in educating children.